Conservation and Maintenance Work for Listed Buildings and Other Heritage Assets

 If carrying out a repair or renewal to a listed building would affect its character as a building of special architectural or historic interest, then listed building consent will be required.
 Many repairs will not affect the character of the building.
 However, it is not true that repairs using like-for-like materials will never require consent as such repairs still may affect the special interest in the building.
 The removed materials may, for example, hold historic interest.

 The local planning authority should be contacted for advice on the need for listed building consent.

 Any works of repair or renewal of a scheduled monument will require scheduled monument consent unless they would be otherwise permitted under one of the Class Consents (2).
-Applications for scheduled monument consent are decided by the Secretary of State for Culture, Media and Sport but the administration of applications is undertaken by Historic England.
+Applications for scheduled monument consent are decided by the Secretary of State for Digital, Culture, Media and Sport but the administration of applications is undertaken by Historic England.